 * Fields marked with an asterisk are required.

-This stage will be funded by Greater Shepparton City Council and expected funds from the Australian Government Building Better Regions at a cost of $1.18 million and works will occur in August 2018 - March 2019.
-Council has received funding under Public Safety Infrastructure Fund for this component of the project.
+This stage will be funded by Greater Shepparton City Council and funds from the Australian Government Building Better Regions Fund at a cost of $670,000 and works will occurred from January 2019 - October 2019.
+Council received funding under Public Safety Infrastructure Fund for this component of the project.

 The works include:

-This stage will be funded by Greater Shepparton City Council and the Federal Government the cost for this stage is $1.37 million and works will occur in September 2018 – March 2019.
+This stage will be funded by Greater Shepparton City Council and the Federal Government.
+The cost for this stage is $2.8 million and works will occurred in May 2019 - December 2019.
 Council has received funds from Public Transport Victoria for the bus interchange and from VicRoads for the raised pedestrian crossing.
 Funding has also been received from the Federal Government of $1.68m from the Building Better Regions Fund.

 The creation of an eight bay bus interchange will provide Shepparton with a central, user friendly public transport hub with direct access to the CBD, train station and other major destinations within Greater Shepparton.
 The bus interchange will operate on both sides of Maude Street for north and southbound traffic.